Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Formulae.md

 ## Removal

-A formula should be removed if it does not meet our criteria for [acceptable formulae](Acceptable-Formulae.md) or [versioned formulae](Versions.md), has a non-open-source license, or has been disabled for a long period of time.
+A formula should be removed if it does not meet our criteria for [acceptable formulae](Acceptable-Formulae.md) or [versioned formulae](Versions.md), has a non-open-source license, or has been disabled for over a year.

-**Note: disabled formulae in homebrew/core will be automatically removed one year after their disable date**

 ## Deprecate and Disable Reasons

 When a formula is deprecated or disabled, a reason explaining the action must be provided.

 There are two ways to indicate the reason.
 The preferred way is to use a pre-existing symbol to indicate the reason.
-The available symbols are listed below and can be found in the [`DeprecateDisable` module](https://rubydoc.brew.sh/DeprecateDisable.html#DEPRECATE_DISABLE_REASONS-constant):
+The available symbols are listed below and can be found in the [`DeprecateDisable` module](https://github.com/Homebrew/brew/blob/master/Library/Homebrew/deprecate_disable.rb):

 - `:does_not_build`: the formula cannot be built from source
 - `:no_license`: the formula does not have a license